rizinorg/book/src/configuration/evars.md

 ### scr.utf8.curvy: `bool`

-`scr.utf8.curvy` lets you display curved corners in places like function graphs.
+This variable lets you display curved corners in places like function graphs.
 This variable requires `scr.utf8` to be turned on.

 ```
 [0x0000415c]> pd 4